Sary1983/english-notes/colon.md

 I want the following items: butter, sugar, and flour.

 I need an aassistant who can do the following: input data, write reports, and complete tax forms.

+2) Avoid using a colon before a list when the sentence already includes an introduction to the list.

+- Incorrect: I need a few things from the store, such as: butter, sugar, and flour.
+- "such as" is being used for the same purpose as the colon in this example.

+- Correct I need a few things from the store: butter, sugar, and flour. / I need a few things from the store, such as butter, sugar, and flour.